theRealDijida/pacmn/troubleshooting.md

 ## Masternode Status is EXPIRED

-Follow the same steps for `NEW START REQUIRED`
+Follow the same steps to trouble shoot above for when your MN is showing `NEW START REQUIRED`

 ## My MN Isn't Getting Paid